Last updated on March 5, 2022

-The DIFC is the financial hub of Dubai and provide the platform for DIFC company formation.
+DIFC is a financial hub of Dubai and provide a platform for DIFC company formation.
 It is a federal financial free zone and was developed according to UAE Federal Order No# 35 of 2004, UAE Federal Law No# 8 of 2004 and Dubai Law No# 12 of 2004.
 The DIFC reside in a physical territory of around 110 acres.
 The DIFC has its personal legal system and courts, independent from those of the UAE, with jurisdiction over corporate, employment, commercial, trusts, civil and safeties law matters.

 DIFC company formation